s1n7ax/notes/Maths/Probability/02 Uniform Probability Distribution.md

+# Uniform Probability Distribution

 It has constant probability within a certain domain.

 ![[Uniform Distribution.png]]